dvci/cc-pki/docs/business-rules/cql_primer.md

 The record is now ready to be evaluated against the business rules.

-## Running CQL Against Converted Vaccination Records
+## Running CQL Against Converted Vaccination Credentials

 Running CQL business rules against a record requires translating the CQL to the Expression Logical Model (ELM) representation and running the ELM in a CQL execution engine.
 For this document we'll start with one of the [examples from the DDCC IG](https://worldhealthorganization.github.io/ddcc/artifacts.html#knowledge-artifacts-libraries):